 We note also that braiding order is important and has been demonstrated to be preserved [2].
 In the light of the above superposition result, preservation of braiding order begins to make sense.
 Also we note Bekenstein and Kaminer et al's efforts to superimpose gaussian beams to as to remain self-phase-coherent [3].
 We suspect that here, again, the phase-coherent solutions that they found would fit the superposition criteria noted here.
+Further we note that Tanas et al's Equation (4.58) is remarkably similar to Castillo's equation (7), and therefore surmise that the analytical solutions described in this paper are those to which Tanas et al are referring.

-Lastly in summing up from the extension to the well-known particle physics model that inspired this investigation, we note that if Bekenstein and Kaminer's work results in a circular loop (which in other theoretical work they successfully show), or if we may assume a Friedmann-Robertson-Walker spacetime of size identical to the wavelength of the waves being superimposed, that whilst from the perspective of the elliptically-polarised plane waves they would appear to be travelling on a straight line in cartesian coordinates, the fact that such waves would in effect be in a curved, looped universe of exact circumference to fit their exact wavelength, we literally have defined the exact conditions for photons to be the constituents of a particle.
+Lastly in summing up from the extension to the well-known particle physics model that inspired this investigation, we note that if Bekenstein and Kaminer's work results in a circular loop (which in other theoretical work they successfully show), or if we may assume a Friedmann-Robertson-Walker spacetime of size identical to the wavelength of the waves being superimposed, that whilst from the perspective of the elliptically-polarised plane waves they would appear to be travelling on a straight line in cartesian coordinates, the fact that such waves would in effect be in a curved, looped universe of exact circumference to fit their exact wavelength, we literally have defined the exact conditions for elliptically-polarised photons to be the constituents of a particle.